 This book helps us understand the value of Indian philosophy and the relevance of Indian mythology in today’s business management.

 Management what we learn today is the brain child of West, and as any true born would, it carries the genes of the West.
 It prides itself on rules, objectivity and targets and whatever it cannot comprehend or change, it brands as chaos.
 With the prime motive of removing this chaos from the realms of mankind and the premises of businesses, the Western management school comes to Oriental and Indian cultures and tries to implement the same school of thought that it preaches in the West.
 However, what they fail to embark upon and ultimately experience failure from, is the fact that the Indian mindset is different from its western counterpart.
 It is shaped by beliefs, philosophy and values embedded deep in our culture and lives.

-The book is definitely a must read but I believe a few things, if implemented, would have greatly enhanced the value of the knowledge imparted by the book.
+The book is definitely a must-read but I believe a few things if implemented, would have greatly enhanced the value of the knowledge imparted by the book.
 Firstly, I believe the hypothetical examples could have been a little more detailed, talking about more complex situations rather than extremely basic ones.
 Next, I would have liked if more space was dedicated to the description of Indian, Western and Chinese philosophies and the way they are different from each other in terms of managerial decision making.
 This was done to an extent, but I wish it was done on a more extensive and elaborate level.
-In the end I wish the author all the best for his future endeavors and sincerely hope that he comes out with more such beautiful works on Indian mythology.
+In the end, I wish the author all the best for his future endeavours and sincerely hope that he comes out with more such beautiful works on Indian mythology.